Fish stuffed with rice in the oven. Stuffed fish. Hot fish dishes. Recipes, photos. Whole stuffed fish

 If you look closely at the flowers, the differences will be noticeable to the naked eye:

-2. Geranium looks like a wild flower, and looks simple, while pelargonium has a luxurious, royal look and pleases the eye with exuberant flowering.
+2. Geranium looks like a wildflower and looks simple, while pelargonium has a luxurious, royal appearance and pleases the eye with lush flowering.

-3. Geranium flowers are found in various shades, except for scarlet.
+3. Geranium flowers are found in various shades, except scarlet.
 Pelargonium is never blue.

-4. Geraniums can often be found growing outdoors, while geraniums are planted mainly in pots.
+4. Geranium can often be found growing in open ground, while pelargonium is planted mainly in pots.

-branches of geraniums consist of 5 or 8 petals, single or sometimes collected in inflorescences.
+Geranium branches consist of 5 or 8 petals, single or sometimes collected in inflorescences.

 Care

-Care for geraniums and pelargonium is also required in different ways.
+Caring for geranium and pelargonium is also required differently.

-1. No need to dig up or warm the flower for the winter, as it is resistant to cold.
-It is only required to remove the withered greens of the plant once a year.
+1. There is no need to dig up or insulate the flower for the winter, as it is resistant to cold.
+You only need to remove the wilted greenery of the plant once a year.

-2. The soil should be highly permeable, planting in small groups is allowed.
-Geranium is a ground cover plant and quickly spreads over the land allotted for it, covering large areas.
+2. The soil must be highly permeable; plants can be planted in small groups.
+Geranium is a ground cover plant and quickly spreads across the land allocated for it, covering large areas.

 3. Additional feeding of flowers is not required;

-4. It is possible to land in shady areas, partial shade, and even arid shade;
+4. Planting in shady areas, partial shade, and even arid shade is possible;

 5. The root system is strong and branched, which allows the plant to receive the necessary nutrients and moisture from the depths of the soil;

-6. Garden varieties of geraniums are perennial and re-grow after wintering.
+6. Garden varieties of geranium are perennial and regrow after wintering.

-7. By removing drying inflorescences, flowering can be extended.
+7. By removing drying inflorescences, flowering can be prolonged.

-8. Geraniums should be repotted periodically to prolong their lifespan.
+8. Geraniums should be replanted periodically to extend their life.

-9. It propagates vegetatively and by seeds, but it takes root best when planting its seedlings.
+9. It propagates vegetatively and by seeds, but takes root best when its seedlings are planted.

-Pelargonium care will be completely different than that of geraniums, since it is mainly grown as an indoor flower, in garden conditions the plant grows one season (annual):
+Caring for pelargonium will be completely different from that of geranium, since it is mainly grown as an indoor flower; in garden conditions, the plant grows for one season (annual):

-1. When grown in the garden, the plant needs to be dug up and transferred to boxes for winter storage, or thrown away.
-It is required to store the flower in limited light and an ambient temperature of 5-7 degrees.
+1. When grown in the garden, the plant must be dug up and transferred to boxes for winter storage, or thrown away.
+The flower must be stored in limited lighting and an ambient temperature of 5-7 degrees.

-2. Adequate amount of daytime sunlight is needed for flowering.
-This should be taken into account when placing the pot, and choose for it the place where the shadow remains for less than half a day.
+2. A sufficient amount of daytime sunlight is necessary for flowering.
+This should be taken into account when placing the pot, and choose a place for it where the shade lasts less than half a day.

 3. The plant should be fed regularly (peat, clay, sand, special fertilizers).